versionpress/versionpress/docs/Dev-Setup.md

 Here are some tips for working with Docker / Docker Compose:

+- Aliasing `docker-compose` to `dc` will save you some typing.
 - Inspect `tests/package.json` to see which Docker Compose commands run in the background.
-- Aliasing `docker-compose` to `dc` will save you some typing.
 - You can start the whole stack in the background via `docker-compose up -d`.
 Then, you would use:
     - `docker-compose logs --tail=10` to display last 10 log messages from each container.
 Logs can also be followed (similar to `docker-compose up`) by `docker-compose logs -f`.
     - `docker-compose ps` to list the containers.
     - `docker-compose stop` to shut down the stack.
     - `npm run cleanup-docker-stack` to clean up everything.
+- You can rebuild all images with `npm run rebuild-images`, e.g., to get a newer WordPress or WP-CLI release.
-- Most values in `docker-compose.yml` like environment variables can be changed in `docker-compose.override.yml`.
+- Most values in `docker-compose.yml` can be customized via `docker-compose.override.yml`.
 - Any container from the stack can be started in an interactive session by adding this to `docker-compose.yml`:
     ```
     stdin_open: true